Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Benchmarking

-To demonstrate the competitiveness of the presented method, we perform several analyses.
 We compare the performance of NAMLSS with several state-of-the-art models including neural as well as non-neural approaches and orientate on the benchmarks performed by \citet{agarwal_neural_2021}.

 Additionally, we compare related methods of distribution-focused data analysis approaches that overcome the focus on relating the conditional mean of the response to features and instead target the complete conditional response distribution.
-We analyze multiple datasets as well as conduct experiments on synthetic data.
-We choose the following baselines for the comparisons:
+Note, that we include the mean-centric models as a method to demonstrate the advantages of distributional approaches, particularly in terms of proper scoring metrics (negative log-likelihood, CRPS).
+Where no closed-form solution for the CRPS exists (Inverse Gamma distribution), we report the Kullback-Leibler Divergence.
+We have selected the following baselines for the comparisons: